momentohq/public-dev-docs/docs/sdks/rust/index.md

 ---
-sidebar_position: 9
+sidebar_position: 6
 pagination_prev: null
 sidebar_label: Rust
-title: Get to know the Momento Rust SDK
+title: Get to know The Momento Rust SDK
-description: The Momento Rust SDK allows you to create server-side applications, and take advantage of Momento's caching and pub-sub features.
+description: The Momento Rust SDK allows you to take advantage of caching and pub-sub features without the need for server-side infrastructure.
 Find resources and examples here!
 keywords:
   - momento
   - cache